-Ottawa Public Health's Medical Officer of Health recommends that children attending a child care centre in Ottawa be immunized as outlined in the current Publicly Funded Immunization Schedules for Ontario.
+Ottawa Public Health's Medical Officer of Health recommends that children attending a child care centre in Ottawa be immunized as outlined in the current Publicly Funded Immunization Schedules for Ontario( or as current).
 Parents can refer to the Parenting in Ottawa website to learn more about the required immunizations for their child and where they can receive these immunizations.
 Parents should regularly review their child's immunization record with their child's health care provider to ensure that the record is up to date.

 OPH has developed a tool to assist child care providers in determining if a child's immunization record is complete at the time of registration.
 Click the link below to download a printable version of this tool: